Business Plan Template, Free Download 2026

 Operations Plan

-Describe the day-to-day operations including facilities, equipment, technology, supply chain, staffing requirements, and key operational milestones.
+Describe the day-to-day operations including facilities, equipment, technology, supply chain, staffing requirements (with employment agreements for key hires), and key operational milestones.
 Include a timeline for achieving operational readiness.

 Financial Projections